 You should also make sure that you advertise your furnished holiday let to the public for at least 105 days a year.
 There is further advice on what HM Revenue and Customs requests from you in terms of proof through GOV UK.

 Any rental agreements must be agreed with the park operators in the first instance.
-Once again, it’s always worth looking carefully at the site rules.
+Once again, it is always worth looking carefully at the site rules.

 This can get a little confusing for new holiday homeowners.
-While some holiday parks have licences for 52 weeks a year, that doesn’t mean you can live there all the time.
+While some holiday parks have licences for 52 weeks a year, that does not mean you can live there all the time.
 In fact, it’s illegal to do so.

 The amount of time you can spend residing at a holiday park will differ depending on the individual park you stay at.
 This is something which your park owners will be very clear about when you sign an agreement.

 A lot of holiday parks do shut down for brief periods, normally during the colder months.
-That doesn’t mean THAT you won’t be able to stay in a holiday home for several months at a time.
+That does not mean THAT you won’t be able to stay in a holiday home for several months at a time.

 This is one of the most confusing rules that holiday homeowners are likely to come across.
-Twelve months’ holiday use doesn’t mean that you can use your holiday home for a whole year continuously.
-What it does mean is that you can visit your home, or let it commercially, at any time of the year.
+Twelve months’ holiday use doesn’t mean that you can use your holiday home for a whole year continuously or as your main residence.
+In short, it means that you can visit your home, or let it commercially, at any time of the year.

 Increasingly, holiday parks are opening up 12-month seasons.
 This is because demand is increasing, and people choose to holiday all year round, not just in the warmer months.
 There are some areas of the UK which are very popular with holidaymakers even during the winter.
 For example, those parks close to areas of natural beauty such as the Yorkshire Dales or the Brecon Beacons will likely operate on a 12-month basis.